IndicoDataSolutions/corvid/data_generator/docs/DATA_GENERATOR.md

 #### 1. Required inputs

-You should have a collection of papers
+You should have a paper represented in JSON format:

- - represented as JSON objects

 ```json
 {